NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 the DRY-RUN DS Type Digest Algorithm.
 The case of CDS/CDNSKEY is discussed below.

-One issue in the single timeline is that the DS record will have variable length RDATA for the single defined DS Digest Type Algorithm and that could trigger parsing errors on the registrars.
-This is the main reason for the multiple timeline existence.
-This is something that could be addressed by the registrars and allow for the single timeline.

-## Feedback from IETF 113
+## Feedback from IETF 114

 **Note to the RFC Editor**: please remove this entire section before publication.

-This is addressed feedback as a result of IETF 113.
+This is addressed feedback as a result of IETF 114.
 We keep it here for future reference while the document is advancing.

-### Registry supports only fixed sized hashes per hash algorithm
+### dry-run DS records could linger in the parent

-- Feedback from Gavin from CentralNic.
+- Feedback from Lars-Johan Liman.

-- We could also have a dry-run hash algorithm per DS algorithm; this is presented in (#signaling).

-- Disadvantage burn hash algorithms twice as fast.

-- Registries could also just change this rule for dry-run.
+- Peter Thomassen:
+  - Registry or parent authority need to have a local policy to remove or not dry-run records after a while.

+- We also think that no action is necessary for this document.

 ## Parent zone records {#parent-zone-records}